-Anthony Hartley Brownell was elected and took office October 25, 1847 and he remained there until November 8, 1849.
-Alexander C. Monroe, sometimes referred to as Neil, began his term in office in 1853 until 1857.
+Anthony Hartley Brownell was elected and took office on October 25, 1847, and he remained there until November 8, 1849.
+Alexander C. Monroe, sometimes referred to as Neil, began his term in office in 1853 and was acting sheriff until 1857.
 John Lauchlin Campbell served two terms in office.
 The first term commenced in 1858 and ended in 1861.
 His second term was from 1865 until 1867.

 In 1889 Sheriff John Alexander McLeod defeated Sheriff McSween and took office.
 This would be the second term for Sheriff McLeod.
 He remained in office until he died suddenly of natural causes while still in office.
 He was replaced by Marvel Manning.
 Sheriff Manning served until March 6, 1898.

-James Murdock Bell took office January 5, 1909.
-July 27, 1916 Sheriff Bell died in Baltimore, MD, at John Hopkins, from complications surrounding a tumor.
+James Murdock Bell took office on January 5, 1909.
+On July 27, 1916 Sheriff Bell died in Baltimore, MD at John Hopkins from complications surrounding a tumor.
 He was brought back to Walton County for burial.

-Robert E. Gatlin was elected and began his term of office January 7, 1941.
-Sheriff Gatlin was shot and killed by a Bootlegger on November 12, 1942.
+Robert E. Gatlin was elected and began his term of office on January 7, 1941.
+Sheriff Gatlin was shot and killed by a bootlegger on November 12, 1942.
 Sheriff Gatlin and Deputy Curtis Miller, who later became Sheriff, went to the home of Alfred E. Snipes to serve a search warrant for illicit liquor.
-Sheriff Gatlin was shot by his own gun by Snipes and Deputy Miller was badly beaten by Snipes before he made his escape.
+Sheriff Gatlin was shot by his own gun by Snipes, and Deputy Miller was badly beaten by Snipes before he made his escape.
 Snipes was later caught and arrested.

-Thomas “Andy” Howard Anderson’s tenure in office commenced January 3, 1961.
-Sheriff Anderson dies of natural causes while in office and his wife Ethyl C. Anderson was appointed to the office October 1970.
-Mrs. Andersons reign as a Walton County Sheriff was brief.
+Thomas “Andy” Howard Anderson’s tenure in office commenced on January 3, 1961.
+Sheriff Anderson died of natural causes while in office, and his wife, Ethyl C. Anderson, was appointed to the office in October of 1970.
+Mrs. Anderson’s reign as a Walton County Sheriff was brief.
 L. S. Sam Campbell was appointed on December 10, 1970.
 Sheriff Campbell was elected to the office in 1972 and held the Office of Sheriff until 1976.
 Sheriff Campbell went on to represent Walton County in the Florida legislature.

 Quinn A. McMillian was the longest serving Sheriff in Walton County history.
 Sheriff McMillian served the citizens of Walton County for 20 years.
-When Sheriff McMillian took office he had a total of 8 deputies.
+When Sheriff McMillian took office, he had a total of eight deputies.
 Sheriff McMillian was passionate about the eradication of marijuana in Walton County.
-In 1982 Operation Butterfly used Paraquat for the eradication of marijuana in Red Bay, FL.
+In 1982, Operation Butterfly used Paraquat for the eradication of marijuana in Red Bay, FL.
 This field was located by Deputy Allen White.
 This was the first time that this herbicide was ever used for eradication due to the size of the field.
-During his tenure Sheriff McMillian also facilitated getting a substation on South 393 that operated 24 hours a day in Santa Rosa Beach.
+During his tenure, Sheriff McMillian also facilitated getting a substation on South 393 that operated 24 hours a day in Santa Rosa Beach.
 The substation was opened in December of 1983.
-Under Sheriff McMillian a new jail and administration building was constructed at the cost of 3.2 million dollars.
+Under Sheriff McMillian, a new jail and administration building was constructed at the cost of $3.2 million.
 The new jail was designed with 101 beds.
-The Sheriffs Office moved into the building at 72 N. 6th Street in September of 1987.
-By utilizing the new space inside the jail to house not only county inmates, but also federal inmates the Sheriff paid off the debt of the jail a year early.
-Before leaving office Sheriff McMillian broke ground on the new sub station on 331 South.
-In 2000 Sheriff McMillian lost his bid for re-election to a sixth term to Ralph L. Johnson.
+The Sheriff’s Office moved into the building at 72 N. 6th Street in September of 1987.
+By utilizing the new space inside the jail to house not only county inmates but also federal inmates, the Sheriff paid off the debt of the jail a year early.
+Before leaving office, Sheriff McMillian broke ground on the new sub station on 331 South.
+In 2000, Sheriff McMillian lost his bid for re-election to his sixth term to Ralph L. Johnson.